 ASU No. 2016-18: "Statement of Cash Flows (Topic 230): Restricted Cash" - Issued in November 2016, ASU 2016-18 requires restricted cash and cash equivalents to be included with cash and cash equivalents in the consolidated statement of cash flows and disclose the nature of the restrictions on cash and cash equivalents.
-The Company currently discloses the restrictions on cash and cash equivalents in Note 8 of the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K and will continue these disclosures.
+The Company currently discloses the restrictions on cash and cash equivalents in November 2016, ASU 2016-18 requires restricted cash and cash equivalents.
+The Company currently discloses the restrictions on cash and cash equivalents in November 2016, ASU 2016-18 restricted Financial Statements in the Company's Annual Report on Form 10-K and will continue these disclosures.
 Note 8 also discloses the components of the Company's restricted assets and cemetery perpetual care trust investments which include restricted cash and cash equivalents.
 ASU 2016-18 was adopted by the Company on January 1, 2018.
 The Company previously presented changes in restricted cash and cash equivalents under investing activities on the consolidated statements of cash flows.
 Upon adoption of ASU 2016-18, the Company amended the presentation in the consolidated statements of cash flows to include the restricted cash and cash equivalents with cash and cash equivalents and retrospectively reclassified all periods presented.
 The adoption of this standard does not impact the Company's total cash and cash equivalents but is a change in presentation within the consolidated statements of cash flows.